 Failing this, raise the units so flood water can run beneath them into a drain.

 Replace ordinary plaster with lime-based plaster or cement render.
 Fit lightweight internal doors with rising hinges, so if you get a flood warning you can lift the doors off and out of harm’s way.
 Also, keep items of sentimental value upstairs where the floodwater can’t reach them.
 For more details see ‘how to restore your home following a flood,’ a publication written by the Association of British Insurers, which is available on their website www.abi.org.uk .

 In December 2006 the Labour government brought out new planning guidelines for future development (PPS25).
-This is now being updated by the government.
-With the threat of global warming and the pressure to build more and more houses, developers have now got to plan for the future and build-in flood resilience before the onset of any future flooding.PPS25 and subsequent guidance will help developers shape the way new homes are built in the future.
+This has now been updated by the government. ( Planning policy framework – details under useful links) With the threat of global warming and the pressure to build more and more houses, developers have now got to plan for the future and build-in flood resilience before the onset of any future flooding.PPS25 and subsequent guidance will help developers shape the way new homes are built in the future.